chrismytton/chrismytton.github.io/_posts/2019-10-03-chopping-wood.md

 >
 > -- Henry David Thoreau

-I enjoy chopping wood, it gives me an excuse to get out in the fresh air, and depending on how much I chop it can also be a pretty good workout.
+I enjoy chopping wood, it gives me an excuse to get out in the fresh air, and depending on how much I chop it can be a pretty good workout.

 There's also something rather therapeutic about chopping wood.
 It requires a decent amount of concentration, so my mind doesn't have time to wander, yet it combines just the right amount of challenge and repetition to get into a state of flow.